Ramya1097/Remesh-Visualization-Challenge/README.md

 I am confident that I have satisfied the given application and technical requirements and supported my thoughts with proof led and proven insights.
 I am also sure that I would get constructive feedback from you if you decide to move ahead with me or otherwise.

-Have a great day and rest of the week
+Have a great day and rest of the week.

 Thanks,
 Ramya.